 Following on from the above, as the convertible cribs change through the years if you choose to use the baby crib as a toddler bed and then progress onto a full bed, you’ll need two sets of quite different looking rails.
-The first are most commonly known as a toddler bed rail, and the second are known as full size bed rails.
+The first is most commonly known as a toddler bed rail, and the second is known as full-size bed rails.
 Bed rails for toddlers are used in stage 2/4, they are much lower and usually do not run the full bed length.
 These are optional and not required to make the conversion to a toddler bed; they’re for whenever infants are ready to come away from using the larger more restrictive and safer crib rails, but not quite ready to be trusted without safety supports.

 Does It Meet Certification Standards?

 Aside from the official CPSC (Consumer Product Safety Commission), in crib safety context, the most prominent voluntary program that manufacturers can choose to join which ensures they are meeting all testing needs is known as JPMA (Juvenile Products Manufacturers Association).
 JPMA certified cribs mean the product has been tested to the highest category specific standards established by the ASTM (American Society for Testing and Materials).
 When searching baby cribs for sale please ensure the ones you shortlist are JPMA or CPSC certified, or that it meets ASTM standards.

 Does It Have An Adjustable Mattress Platform?

 Having the ability to adjust the level of your crib mattress is a great advantage.
 Many parents sometimes forget how important this feature really is.
-Babies grow taller at an amazing rate, and considering every few months they’re becoming dangerously too tall for their crib, it’s nice knowing the mattress level can start at the highest setting for parents ease of access, and gradually be dropped lower each time to accommodate child safety.
+Babies grow taller at an amazing rate, and considering every few months they’re becoming dangerously too tall for their crib, it’s nice knowing the mattress level can start at the highest setting for parents’ ease of access.
+Gradually it can be dropped lower each time to accommodate child safety.